Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Formulation and calibration of buoyant corrections

-From a strict standpoint, these scaling laws depend on the ranges of $\mathit{Ra}$ and $\mathit{Pr}$, as well as on geometry, aspect ratio, wall roughness, and internal structure, and therefore cannot be represented by a single universal scaling law.
+From a strict standpoint, these scaling laws depend on the ranges of $\Ra$ and $\Pran$, as well as on geometry, aspect ratio, wall roughness, and internal flow structure, and therefore cannot be represented by a single universal relation.
 Within the Reynolds-averaged framework, however, it is neither practical nor necessary to account for such dependencies explicitly.
-In engineering applications, where RANS models are primarily employed, the main objective is to reproduce the correct mean Nusselt number rather than the detailed flow organisation.
-As noted by \citet{ahlers2009heat}, parameters such as the aspect ratio and large-scale circulation exert only a weak influence on the mean $\mathit{Nu}$.
-Hence, the adopted scaling laws are considered sufficient for calibration over the practically relevant range $10^{-3} \le \mathit{Pr} \le 10^{3}$ and $\mathit{Ra} \le 10^{10}$.
+In engineering applications, where RANS models are primarily employed, the principal objective is to reproduce the correct mean Nusselt number rather than the detailed flow organization.
+As noted by \citet{ahlers2009heat}, parameters such as aspect ratio and large-scale circulation exert only a weak influence on the mean $\Nu$.
+Consequently, the adopted scaling laws are considered sufficient for calibration over the practically relevant range $10^{-3} \le \Pran \le 10^{3}$ and $\Ra \le 10^{10}$.